Smooth Aster

 Cut Flower (Y/N):

-Pests: no serious insect or disease problems though it may be susceptible to powdery mildew and rust
+Pests: no serious insect or disease problems though rust may be an occasional problem

 Butterfly Larva Host Plant For: none